-- (1) The Board may establish one or more Other Divisions of the Corporation, the operation of which may be overseen by a committee of the Board.
+(1) The Board may establish one or more Other Divisions of the Corporation, the operation of which may be overseen by a committee of the Board.
 The Board may also at any time abolish such a committee.
-When the Board abolishes such a committee, all members of that committee cease to hold office and all property under the control of the committee is at once subject to the control of the Board. - (2) Each committee that oversees an Other Division must report to the Board in such manner and frequency as the Board may resolve. - (3) The primary responsibility of an Other Division is to assist in the promotion of the Objects of the Corporation. - (4) Subject to this Ordinance and any policy of the Board, each committee overseeing an Other Division may meet together for the dispatch of business, adjourn or otherwise regulate its meetings and proceedings as it may resolve. - (5) An Other Division may be operated by a Company.
+When the Board abolishes such a committee, all members of that committee cease to hold office.

+(2) Each committee that oversees an Other Division must report to the Board in such manner and frequency as the Board may resolve.

+(3) The primary responsibility of an Other Division is to assist in the promotion of the Objects of the Corporation.

+(4) Subject to this Ordinance and any policy of the Board, each committee overseeing an Other Division may meet together for the dispatch of business, adjourn or otherwise regulate its meetings and proceedings as it may resolve.

+(5) An Other Division may be operated by a Company.
 Where this happens, the provisions of this Ordinance dealing with committees of the Board apply, so far as the same are applicable, to the board of the Company.